gutucristian/gutucristian.github.io/_posts/2018-10-13-Language-Of-The-Computer.md

-In this sweet post, I will go over the language of the computer!
+In this post, I will go over the language of the computer!
 To proceed with our analogy, the words of a computer's language are called _instructions_ and its vocabulary is called the **instruction set**.
 So:

 **instuction set**: the vocabulary of commands understood by a given architechture